Required and recommended books for fall 2014 courses (PDF).

-The ECE Tutorials site, with videos and links to help undergraduate students in ECE, is now online!
-Visit it now.
+The ECE Tutorials site has video demonstrations and links to help undergraduate students in ECE.

 Many alumni from the ECE department appear on the list of notable Virginia Tech alumni.
 ECE graduates have gone on to impact a variety of fields; they have served as magazine editors, CEOs of technology companies, leaders in higher education, and public servants at all levels of government.

 Check out a selection of videos highlighting student projects on ECE's YouTube channel.